nazy434/Dice-Roller/README.md

 # Dice Roller
 A simple Kotlin app which rolls a dice.

-Uses `VectorDrawable` support library in `build.geadle` for backward compatibility and devices bellow API version 21.
+Uses `VectorDrawable` support library in app level `build.geadle` for backward compatibility and devices bellow API version 21.

 ## How to use VectorDrawable Support Library
 1. Enable the use of support library for vector drawables in build.gradle file (app level):